Isaac-Duarte/ShortUrl/README.md

 # ShortUrl
 A simple asp.net 5 application that allows a client to post to a domain returning a shortened url that redirects to the given url.
+The fozie.net endpoint is avalible for public use!**

 # Client Setup

-## Linux
+### Linux
 This isn't a set tutorial for linux operating systems as this mainly depends on what desktop enviorment you are using.
 However, simply make the url-shortener.bash script executable and bind a key to it.

-## MacOS
+### MacOS
 *todo*

-## Windows
+### Windows
 *todo*

 # API Setup